OCHA-DAP/hdx-python-scraper/docs/main.md

              - "#country+code+v_iso2"
      ...

-The fsnwg mini scraper first applies a sort to the data it reads.
+The fsnwg configurable scraper first applies a sort to the data it reads.
 The reverse sort is based on the keys “reference_year” and “reference_code”. adm_cols defines a country column adm0_pcod3 and three admin 1 level columns (“adm1_pcod2”, “adm1_pcod3”, “adm1_name”) which are examined consecutively until a match with the internal admin 1 is made.